DonthiGeethikaBhargavi/DonthiGeethikaBhargavi/README.md

 - 📫 How to reach me **donthigeethikabhargavi@gmail.com**

-- ⚡ Fun fact **I'm a tech enthusiast who started with electrical circuits and eventually embraced full-stack development — now I debug more Java than voltages! ⚡💻**
+- ⚡ Fun fact **I'm a technology aficionado who started with electrical circuits and transitioned into full-stack development — today, I debug more Java than voltage levels!  ⚡💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">